doofin/ocr/README.md

-# LSTM + CTC for handwriting recognization
+# LSTM + CTC for handwriting character recognization(graduation thesis for undergraduate,written in Chinese,based on tensorflow)

-end to end training,no segmentation into individual alphabets!
+End to end training and recognization of whole sentence,no segmentation of individual alphabets is involved!

-big picture : fixed height sentence picture (variable length) -> unrolled lstm by variable length -> ctc loss
+Overview of the architecture : fixed height ,variable length picture of a sentence  -> unrolled dynamic lstm by variable length -> ctc loss

 ## result:

 ![result](https://raw.githubusercontent.com/doofin/ocr/master/ocrResult.png?token=ABOC6CLFIU7FR4VZLR6J7O27X5T44)

 ## Requirements

 - Python 2.7+
-- Tensorflow 1.0+
+- Tensorflow 1.x
 - numpy
 - scipy

+# run

+run wordOcr.py  with python , this will train the model and save it.

 # data format: